jaensen/ABIS-SmartApp-Server/server/readme.md

 * **Subscriptions**:
   * event: Json!

 Authentication is handled via sever-issued JWT tokens, which must be present in the "Authorization" header of every API request.

 ### Usage
-This section shows the basic GraphQL operations that are necessary to interact with the server:
+This section gives you an overview over the GraphQL operations that are used to interact with other _Agents_ on the server:

-**1) Create a Session**
+**1) Create a _Session_**

 To use the API, you must first create a _Session_:
 ```graphql